-Lease Payments Not a Debt of the City
+Project Lease Payments Not Debt of the City

-The obligation of the City to pay the Rental Payments does not constitute an obligation of the City to levy or pledge any form of taxation or for which the City has levied or pledged any form of taxation.
-The obligation of the City to pay Rental Payments does not constitute an indebtedness of the City and County of San Francisco, the State of California or any of its political subdivisions within the meaning of any constitutional or statutory debt limitation or restriction.
+The obligation of the City to make the Rental Payments does not constitute an obligation of the City for which the City is obligated to levy or pledge any form of taxation or for which the City has levied or pledged any form of taxation.
+The obligation of the City to make Rental Payments does not constitute a debt or indebtedness of the City, the State of California or any of its political subdivisions within the meaning of any constitutional or statutory debt limitation or restriction.

-Subject to certain City Charter restrictions, the City may incur other obligations which may constitute additional charges against its revenues.
-To the extent that the City incurs additional obligations, the funds available to make Rental Payments may be decreased.
+Subject to certain Charter restrictions, the City may incur other obligations which may constitute additional charges against its revenues.
+To the extent that the City incurs additional obligations, the funds available to make Rental Payments may decrease.
 The City is currently liable on other obligations payable from general revenues.
-See "APPENDIX A-CITY AND COUNTY OF SAN FRANCISCO-Organization and Finances-Statement of Direct and Overlapping Debt and Long-Term Obligations," "-Direct Tax Supported Debt Service" and "-Lease Payments and Other Long-Term Obligations."
-See also "APPENDIX C-EXCERPTS FROM COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY AND COUNTY OF SAN FRANCISCO FOR THE YEAR ENDED JUNE 30, 2002."
+See "APPENDIX A - CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES - STATEMENT OF DIRECT AND OVERLAPPING DEBT AND LONG-TERM OBLIGATIONS," and "- OTHER AUTHORIZED AND UNISSUED LONG-TERM OBLIGATIONS."
+See also "APPENDIX C - EXCERPTS FROM COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY AND COUNTY OF SAN FRANCISCO FOR THE FISCAL YEAR ENDED JUNE 30, 2002."